Manish-M2018/Sneak-Peak-Corruption/README.md

 5.Firebase database management

 # Instructions to run the project
-The data from the sign up page gets stored in the database but not able to use in the login page
+The data from the sign up page gets stored in the database but not able to use in the login page.
+Therefore, please use the default cretdentials for login:
+email: mangreat64@gmail.com
+password: password